workos/authkit-nextjs/README.md

 #### NEXT_REDIRECT error when using try/catch blocks

 Wrapping a `withAuth({ ensureSignedIn: true })` call in a try/catch block will cause a `NEXT_REDIRECT` error.
 This is because `withAuth` will attempt to redirect the user to AuthKit if no session is detected and redirects in Next must be [called outside a try/catch](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations#redirecting).

+#### Module build failed: UnhandledSchemeError: Reading from "node:crypto" is not handled by plugins (Unhandled scheme).

+You may encounter this error if you attempt to import server side code from authkit-nextjs into a client component.
+Likely you are using `withAuth` in a client component instead of the `useAuth` hook.
+Either move the code to a server component or use the `useAuth` hook.